AMD Experts Unveil Treatment Guidelines Consensus Paper

 Indeed, studies have shown that as many as 78% of patients are first diagnosed with AMD having already suffered irreversible vision loss, and nearly half of them are first diagnosed with an acuity of 20/200 or worse.2,3 The new “Practical Guidelines for the Treatment of AMD” offers an easy-to-follow approach that any primary eye care practitioner can follow to improve outcomes.

 Attendees of the 2017 American Academy of Optometry Meeting can visit MacuLogix at Booth 359 to pick up a free reprint of the Practical Guidelines Report.
-Electronic version is available here for download: Practical Guidelines for the Treatment of AMD
+The electronic version is available here for download: Practical Guidelines for the Treatment of AMD

 1. Neely DC, Bray KJ, Huisingh CE, Clark ME, McGwin G, Owsley C. Prevalence of Undiagnosed Age-Related Macular Degeneration in Primary Eye Care.
 JAMA Ophthalmol.
 2017;135(6):570-575.